4d/docs/docs/Admin/building.md

 ### Build application settings

-Each build application parameter is stored as an XML key in the application project file named "buildApp.4DSettings" XML file, located in the Settings folder of the database.
+Each build application parameter is stored as an XML key in the application project file named "buildApp.4DSettings" XML file, located in the Settings folder of the project.

 Default parameters are used the first time the Build Application dialog box is used.
 The contents of the project file are updated, if necessary, when you click **Build** or **Save settings**.
 You can define several other XML settings file for the same project and employ them using the [BUILD APPLICATION](https://doc.4d.com/4Dv17R6/4D/17-R6/BUILD-APPLICATION.301-4311300.en.html) command.